Carlos Rendo: Early life

 He and his wife and three children live in Woodcliff Lake.

 Political career

 Rendo moved to Woodclff Lake in 2000 and became council member in 2013.
 Rendo became the first Hispanic mayor of Woodcliff Lake after defeating Republican-turned-Democrat and fellow councilman Jeff Bader in 2015.

 Rendo was the co-chair of the Marco Rubio campaign in New Jersey in the race for the Republican presidential nomination in 2016.

 Rendo was the Republican candidate for Lieutenant Governor of New Jersey in the 2017 gubernatorial election as the running mate of candidate for Governor of New Jersey, Kim Guadagno, the incumbent lieutenant governor.
-If elected, Rendo would have been the first Latino and the first male to hold the position, which has been held by Guadagno since it was created effective with the 2009 gubernatorial election.
 He was the first man to be nominated for Lt.
 Gov. of either major party in state history.